 - Travel in off-peak hours.
 Avoid travelling between Monday and Friday from 6.30am to 9.30am, and 4pm to 7pm.

-You can buy theatre tickets in person only for performances same day, tomorrow and the next day.
-These are reduced prices but you won’t find big sell out shows like The Book of Mormon or Les Miserables.
+You can buy theatre tickets in person only for performances the same day, tomorrow and the next day.
+These are reduced prices but you won’t find big sell-out shows like The Book of Mormon or Les Miserables.
 For more ways to see a show in the West End for less visit this post.

 Be a Cheap Tourist

 If you must visit the tourist hot spots then there are ways you can do them for less and enjoy London on a budget.
-Also, I recommend going weekdays as much as possible – it won’t effect the price you pay but the less tourists, the more enjoyment you’ll have whilst you’re there.
+Also, I recommend going weekdays as much as possible – it won’t affect the price you pay but the fewer tourists, the more enjoyment you’ll have whilst you’re there.

 Save with Kelloggs

-Until 2019, Kelloggs are running are promotion where if you take a cut out voucher from some of their cereal boxes to an attraction you can get 241 on adult tickets to a lot of the main tourist attractions.
+Until 2019, Kelloggs are running are a promotion where if you take a cut-out voucher from some of their cereal boxes to an attraction you can get 241 on adult tickets to a lot of the main tourist attractions.
 When I took mine with my partner he was embarrassed I was holding a piece of cardboard however he relaxed when everyone in line had one.